pdamodaran/m2x-java/README.md

 	Blueprint blueprint = client.blueprints().create(data);
 ```

-In case of one of the required parameters are missing library will throw `UnprocessableEntityException`.
+In case one of the required parameters is missing, the library will throw `UnprocessableEntityException`.

 #### Update item  ([Spec](https://m2x.att.com/developer/documentation/datasource#Update-Blueprint-Details))